jfdev001/icon-model-machine-learning-backbone/README.md

 ## Setup FTorch with a different version of ICON

-In the current repository, we have already made the necessary additions to the to facilitate building ICON with FTorch. *However*, if you are using a different version of ICON (e.g., `icon-nwp`), you will need to either (a) update the `externals/` and `configure.ac` in order to support FTorch for which we provide instructions in [The automated approach](#the-automated-approach) or (b) make the minimum set of modifications to your existing ICON configuration following the instructions in [The manual approach](#the-manual-approach).
+In the current repository, we have already made the necessary additions to facilitate building ICON with FTorch. *However*, if you are using a different version of ICON (e.g., `icon-nwp`), you will need to either (a) update the `externals/` and `configure.ac` in order to support FTorch for which we provide instructions in [The automated approach](#the-automated-approach) or (b) make the minimum set of modifications to your existing ICON configuration following the instructions in [The manual approach](#the-manual-approach).
 Since those that have access to a different version of ICON will also have access to the DKRZ gitlab in general, this section does not apply to the general public and is therefore targeted specifically toward ICON developers.

 To illustrate the necessary changes to integrate FTorch into a different version of ICON, we select the `icon-nwp/uaicon-iap-dev` branch